Linear Gradient

 import { LinearGradient } from 'tamagui/linear-gradient'

-LinearGradient is a YStack that accepts all Tamagui style props as well as theme colors, that places expo-linear-gradient inside it set to absoluteFill.
+LinearGradient is a YStack that accepts all Tamagui style props as well as theme colors.
+It places expo-linear-gradient inside set to absoluteFill.

 API Reference